 When the size of a contract is expected to exceed the applicable “small purchase threshold,” the school food authority must use formal procurement procedures, such as sealed bids, to obtain the contract.
 The federal small purchase threshold is $150,000.
 State law defines a lower small purchase threshold of $100,000 that is applicable to public schools (applies to any municipality).

 The small purchase threshold is applied separately to each contract.
 A school food authority may not separate a contract into multiple contracts for the purpose of lowering contract amounts below the small purchase threshold.

-Public schools must meet procurement requirements in state law, in addition to the federal procurement requirements that apply to federal child nutrition programs.
+Public schools must meet procurement requirements in state law, in addition to the federal procurement requirements that apply to all program participants.

 The state law for contracts by school boards (Minn.
 Stat. § 123B.52) provides that school boards may not make a contract above the dollar amount specified in the Uniform Municipal Contracting Law, which is $100,000, “without first advertising for bids or proposals by two weeks' published notice in the official newspaper.”

 General rule: Public schools may obtain either quotations or formal “sealed bids” for food contracts that are expected not to exceed the state small purchase threshold of $100,000.
 This applies to most food purchases, including milk contracts.
 Contracts that are expected to exceed the state small purchase threshold must be obtained using formal sealed bids.
 (Perishable food other than milk may use the higher federal small purchase threshold – see next section).

 Federal Small Purchase Threshold Applies to Perishable Food (Except Milk)